Google shares suspended after profit results error

 Net revenue rose to $11.3bn from $7.5bn, but was still below forecasts.

-Including websites that generate traffic for Google's ads, revenue rose 45% to $14.1bn.'No time'
+Including websites that generate traffic for Google's ads, revenue rose 45% to $14.1bn.

 The slide in Google's share price took the company's market value back down below that of Microsoft, which it had overtaken earlier this month.

 Joe Saluzzi from Themis Trading said, "you can't make those mistakes any more".

 He added: "Mistake or not, the earnings are earnings.
 The problem is when this happens in the middle of the day, there is no time for a conference call to massage it, there is no time for analysts' questions and for an evaluation."

 Google completed the purchase of the loss-making mobile phone maker Motorola Mobility for $12.5bn earlier this year and has been struggling to turn the firm around.

 Costs related to the acquisition - for employee stock compensation and restructuring charges - knocked Google's overall results, as did the strong dollar.

 The company said that if foreign exchange rates had been unchanged, its revenue would have been $136m higher.